MIPS/ndk/docs/user/standalone_toolchain.md

 * Alternatively, use `-lgnustl_shared` to link against the shared library version of GNU `libstdc++`.
-If you use this option, you must also make sure to copy `libgnustl_shared.so` to your device in order for your code to load properly.
+If you use this option, you must also make sure to package `libgnustl_shared.so` with your app in order for your code to load properly.
 Table 6 shows where this file is for each toolchain type.

   Note: GNU libstdc++ is licensed under the GPLv3 license, with a linking exception.
 If you cannot comply with its requirements, you cannot redistribute the shared library in your project.

 * Use `-lstlport_shared` to link against the shared library version of STLport.
-  When you do so, you need to make sure that you also copy `libstlport_shared.so` to your device in order for your code to load properly.
+  When you do so, you need to make sure that you also package `libstlport_shared.so` with your app in order for your code to load properly.
   Table 6 shows where this file is for each toolchain:

+* The shared library version of libc++ will be used by default.
+If you use this option, `libc++_shared.so` must be packaged with your app or your code will not load.
+Table 6 shows where this file is for each architecture.

   **Table 3.** Specifiable `-march` values and their resulting targets.